h01ger/piuparts/README.txt

 * "doc-root" is the location where the webserver will serve the piuparts report from.
 Default: "/".

+* "slave-load-max" specifies the system load limit when piuparts-slave will enter sleep mode.
+Operation will be resumed after load drops below 'slave-load-max - 1.0'.
+Floating point value.
+Defaults to 0 (= disabled).

 ==== section specific configuration

 The section specific settings will be reloaded each time a section